skanga/JarGet/README.md

 This project is authored by Shiraz Kanga.
 It is licensed under Apache 2.0 license.

 ## TODO
-- Look for a .m2 repository in the users home.
-If found look for the needed jar there and use it if present
 - If a library has a dependant library then automatically include that one (with ability to optionally turn this off)

 ## Contributing